chappy84/grumpy-phpunit/phpunit-for-grumpy-developers.markdown

 make sure developers are living up to their promises of writing tests with maximum code coverage.

-Use *--coverage-html optional/path* to create a series of HTML files that you can view in your browser to see code coverage results.
+Use `--coverage-html optional/path` to create a series of HTML files that you can view in your browser to see code coverage results.

+Code coverage reports are also a great tool for code reviews -- visible proof that you might be missing some tests for a few edge cases lurking deep inside your application.

 ### Managing Global State
-Many PHP applications make use of singletons that have static method calls, or rely on globals and super-globals (such as $_SESSION or $_POST, etc).
+Many PHP applications make use of singletons that have static method calls, or rely on globals and super-globals (such as `$_SESSION` or `$_POST`, etc).
 While there are legitimate reasons from an architectural standpoint to use static methods, they are kryptonite when it comes to testing.
 Static classes, attributes, and variables are also considered part of the global state.